 Ready to celebrate with us?

-We're getting an early start on celebrating the momentous occasion that is St. Augustine's 450th Birthday.
-Though the actual milestone won't occur until September 2015, the Nation's Oldest City is gearing up for three years of exciting events leading up to the big day.
+This year is a momentous occasion to celebrate...it's St. Augustine's 450th Birthday!
+Though the actual milestone doesn't occur until September 2015, the Nation's Oldest City is gearing up for the big event.

 OldCity.com is delighted to join with the rest of our community in marking this tremendous event!
-We have created this page to help visitors find information about the city's historical significance and the events that will take place over the next three years as we approach St. Augustine's 450th jubilee.
+We have created this page to help visitors find information about the city's historical significance and the events that will take place as we approach St. Augustine's 450th jubilee.

 450 Years of Diverse History